product performance and efficiency

 During the year, we continued our work to gather product data, which forms the basis for our work with promoting efficient products.
-This data enables Electrolux to demonstrate the value of more efficient products – both from an environmental and financial perspective for our customers.
+This data enables Electrolux to demonstrate the value of more efficient products – both from an environmental and financial perspective.

-Every year we raise the bar in terms of the criteria used to evaluate the products included in our Green Range, which include our most energy and water efficient products.
-Our Green Range also makes good business sense in terms of profitability for Electrolux as it accounted for 21% (19) of total units sold and 29% (28) of gross profit for consumer products.
+Every year we raise the bar in terms of the criteria used to define our most energy and water efficient products.
+Our most resource efficient products also make good business sense in terms of profitability for Electrolux as they accounted for 23% (21) of total units sold and 32% (29) of gross profit for consumer products.

 New efficient products